labster/taparip/README.md

 error messages?
 Do you want a backup of your forum in case it hits the fan yet again?
 This software also for you.

+\* for certain values of "recent".
+The appear to be eating other forum software companies because it's a low margin industry.

 ## Requirements
 * Perl 5.18 or higher.
 (I grudgingly removed postfix dereferencing, but really there's no excuse being more than 5 versions behind, Apple.)
 But also consider [Perlbrew](https://perlbrew.pl/) to get a new version, which can also build cpanm easily.
 * [Sqlite 3](http://sqlite.org/download.html) is probably already installed on your system if you're considering this
 * A few perl modules from CPAN.
 If you have `cpanm` installed, just do: `cpanm Mojo::UserAgent Carp DBI Date::Manip`.
 Seriously Mojolicious' Mojo::DOM is great, I learned a lot from this project.
 * A sense of wonder and adventure

+## Installation

+* Download this repository with the link to the left
+* Consider using something like Homebrew or Apt to install perl, cpanm, or sqlite if you need them.
+* Install modules:
++ If you have `cpanm` installed, you can `cd` into the install directory and run: cpanm --installdeps .
++ If you just have cpan, most likely you can run the `cpan` interactive shell and install Mojo::UserAgent install Carp install DBD::SQLite install Date::Manip

 ## Configuration